tenacityteam/tenacity/libraries/lib-theme/Theme Package Specification.md

 ## 7.1 Paths

-Any paths specified MUST be relative to the root of the archive.
-Path also MUST a forward slash ('/') as the path separator.
+All paths MUST be relative to the root of the archive.
+Path MUST only use a forward slash ('/') as the path separator.

+## 7.2 Valid Resource Names

+Valid resource names MAY contains alphanumerical characters, dashes ('-'), and underscores ('_').
+Resource names MUST NOT contain quotes, forward slashes ('/') or, if the resource is a part of a multi-file resource type, dots ('.').
+For multi-file resource types, resources MAY contain a single dot for the file extension in the archive.

 # Changes To This Specification